Spectral multiplexing of telecom emitters with stable transition frequency: Acknowledgements

 \section{Acknowledgements}

 This project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 757772), and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2111 - 390814868.
+The authors declare that they have no competing interests.